Aerospace Engineering MScStudy level: Postgraduate

 This course is accredited1 and recognised by the following bodies:

 Aerospace Engineering MSc is currently accredited by the Royal Aeronautical Society (RAeS) up to and including the September 2023 intake, as fully meeting the educational requirements for Chartered Engineer (CEng) registration.

-Studying Aerospace Engineering at Coventry university was my best decision in becoming an engineer.
+Studying Aerospace Engineering at Coventry University was my best decision in becoming an engineer.
 It has taught me engineering principles and standards, strongly supported my professional development and introduced me to the industry.
-Not only is the course teaching about engineering subjects, and its application in industry, but it also hosts engineering societies, allows for students to gain experience, and provides full support for job application process, which effectively helped me secure position as a professional engineer.
+Not only does the course teach engineering subjects and their application in industry, but it also hosts engineering societies, allows for students to gain experience, and provides full support for job application process, which effectively helped me secure position as a professional engineer.

 What you'll study